Speak No Evil, Beetlejuice 2, and Movies Nobody Asked For

 Michael Keaton and Winona Ryder in Beetlejuice Beetlejuice

 The saga of Beetlejuice 2’s development is torturous, which comes through in the movie’s stilted pacing and lumpy construction.
-Burton is a gifted director with a unique sensibility, so it’s alarming how little energy he’s able to muster during the film’s 45 minutes.
+Burton is a gifted director with a unique sensibility, so it’s alarming how little energy he’s able to muster during the film’s first 45 minutes.
 It’s tempting to attribute this malaise to the script’s distended quality (the sloppy screenplay is by Alfred Gough and Miles Millar, with Seth Grahame-Smith receiving a story credit), but the real problem is a lack of freshness.
 Ghosts, possessions, underworld bureaucracy, characters disappearing into scale models—we’ve seen all this stuff before, only now it feels imitative rather than inventive.

 If anything, Beetlejuice 2 works best when it abandons its soggy plotting and just goofs around in the margins.
 There’s a seemingly random early sequence in which a dismembered woman (Monica Bellucci) reconstitutes herself from her sundry body parts, then sucks out the soul, Dementor-style, of a hapless janitor (Danny DeVito); its connection to the main action is hazy, but it hums with Burton’s macabre wit.
 Her emergence activates the bustling of an afterlife detective (a funny Willem Dafoe) who speaks in canned procedural dialogue—because he used to be an actor in generic cop pictures.
 Cute!
 Beetlejuice himself now has a staff of shrunken-headed minions, and if their appearance obviously trades on a late gag from the first film, they at least lend the administrative satire some visual flavor.